virgo47/javasimon/demos/icu-localization/README.md

 We don't even know what forms for a particular template are needed - the writer or the template knows.
 We can only settle on a set of needed forms for the nouns.
 In case we need a new form, for instance for some new template, we have to add the new form for all existing nouns.
-But this desing is still ortoghonal.
+But this design is still orthogonal.
 The question is - how to offer all the available forms to the template?

 ### ICU4J solution

 I'll start with ICU4J because it allows those named parameters we already used in the simple approach.
-We can just fill the map with all possible forms of the word and let the template do the job.
+We can just fill the map with all possible forms of the word (and gender or other required meta-information) and let the template do the job.
 So how can we get a map of all the forms?
 Will we have multiple keys in the bundle with some suffix?
 I don't like that.
 Let's do something more brutal - we put some serialized map into a single key.

-I'd go for JSON, but as I don't want to import any JSON library, I'll use some special characters I really don't expect in the names of the domain objects.
+We can go for JSON, but as I don't want to import any JSON library, I'll use some special characters I really don't expect in the names of the domain objects.
+If you expect to use comma in the text, use ; and if that's too similar to : for your taste, use |.
+This simple map format is actually much better for manual editing.

 English resource file `TemplateIcu.properties` is pretty boring:
 ```